-- 6.1.19 The reference level has been established as the average of three years data from 2010-11 with the upper and lower control limits based on 2 times the standard deviation of the data from the reference level. - 6.1.20 The trend shows performance reducing over the last two years becoming marginal.
-There has been an increase in complaints of 50% from 2011-12.
+- 6.2.22 NI Water agreed with our draft determination assessment of the reference level but proposed control limits based on 3 times the standard deviation from the reference level rather than 2. - 6.2.23 We have considered the company's proposal but do not believe this change to be appropriate.
+The resulting upper limit would allow an increase from average performance in the period 2010-11 to 2012-13 of over 40%.
+This does not seem reasonable for a measure which reflects customer dissatisfaction with the level of service being received.
+The company's response also indicated that 2014-15 performance was running roughly at the reference level, which suggests that 2013-14 performance may have been atypical despite the company saying that it did not believe this to be the case.
+Based on this information we have decided that our approach for the final determination should remain unchanged. - 6.2.24 The reference level has been established as the average of three years data from 2010-11 with the upper and lower control limits based on 2 times the standard deviation of the data from the reference level. - 6.2.25 The trend shows performance reducing over the last two years becoming marginal.
+There has been an increase in complaints of around 50% from 2011-12.
 It is this type of increase that we would expect the company to investigate and explain the steps it will take to reverse the trend.
 This is an issue for the company to consider and address as it improves its understanding between asset performance and consumer service.